-If you have a complaint about our compliance with the Customer Owned Banking Code of Practice you can contact:

-Code Compliance Committee Mutuals
+If you have a complaint about our compliance with the Customer Owned Banking Code of Practice, you can contact the Customer Owned Banking Code Compliance Committee.
+Please be aware that the Committee is not a dispute resolution body and cannot provide financial compensation.
+You can contact the Committee at: